Tanzanian opposition leader Tundu Lissu: 'My life is not safe' | DW | 07.11.2020

 Speaking from the residence of German ambassador Regine Hess in Dar es Salaam, where the presidential candidate fled on Monday, Lissu said he had been pursued by Tanzanian police officers and that an order to kill him had already been issued.

 Lissu, 52, survived an assassination attempt in 2017, when he was shot multiple times in his car.
-He returned to Tanzania in the summer to contest last week's election after spending three years recovering in exile.
+He returned to Tanzania this summer to contest last week's election after spending three years recovering in exile.
 He had most recently been living in Belgium.

 He spoke to DW Kiswahili's Lillian Mtono.